Imhaet/Debian/README.md

 <br />

 - [x] **Install Broadcom Wireless**
-* Add a "contrib" component to your existing repository line in `/etc/apt/sources.list` with nano or other editor.
+* Add a "contrib" and "non-free" components to your existing repository line in `/etc/apt/sources.list` with nano or other editor.
 For this we'll first make a copy of the original file, then edit the new file.
 For example:
 ```
 sudo mv /etc/apt/sources.list /etc/apt/sources.list.OLD
 sudo nano /etc/apt/sources.list.OLD